Slevinski/slevinski.github.io/series/formal-signwriting/entries/rendering-formal-signwriting/technical-notes.md

 Those paths differ in implementation, but they do not need to differ in canonical source text.

-## II.
-Hidden text and visible graphics can coexist
+## Hidden text and visible graphics can coexist

 One of the elegant features of the rendering model is that visible graphics and copyable encoded text can coexist in the same output.